-Today marks the end of an era, the day Risto Sports shuts its Maine training center and goes on the great American voyage to Florida.
-Yes, we are trading one Vacationland for another vacation land of sorts.
-We are reverse snowbirding this summer.
+Today marks the end of an era, the day Risto Team (USAW weighlifting club) shuts its Maine training center and, some of its members, goes on the great American voyage to Florida.
+Yes, the team is trading one Vacationland for another vacation land of sorts--reverse snowbirding this summer.

 When we came to Maine, there was no lifting in Maine.
 Ok, there was a powerlifting gym in Westbrook, Gilly's Gym in Waterville, but nothing you would call a dedicated - heart and soul- weightlifting gym.
 We were here long before crossfit dotted the land with boxes.

 When we first came, it must have been over 25 year since a weightlifting meet had ever been held in Maine.
 So little lifting was going on, that around 2010, Maine LWC was absorbed into the New England LWC, probably where it really belonged.

 I first came here lifting for Coffee's Gym.
 I lifted again for East Coast Gold.
 Then, finally, I competed for Risto Team, which only made sense after a weightlifting oasis was built in Eliot, ME.
 Interestingly, Coffee's Gym also closed this weekend, sadly , for good.